 There will be baseball in 2022!
 MLB and players reached an agreement

-Major League Baseball (MLB) and the MLB Players Association (MLBPA) reached a tentative agreement on a new collective bargaining agreement on Thursday, ending the league’s 99-day lockout and saving a 162-game season, they told The Associated Press.
-ESPN sources familiar with the situation.
+Major League Baseball (MLB) and the MLB Players Association (MLBPA) reached an agreement for a new collective bargaining agreement on Thursday, ending the league’s 99-day lockout and saving a 162-game season, which will now begin on Thursday, April 7, Commissioner Rob Manfred reported.

+The players approved the latest offer made by the owners, who later ratified the agreements by unanimous vote (30-0), to end the labor impasse in baseball.
+The final vote of the eight members of the MLBPA executive subcommittee and the 30 player representatives was 26-12 in favor of the agreement.

+“I’m really excited to be able to say that Major League Baseball is back and we’re going to play 162 games,” Manfred said at a news conference.
+“I want to start by apologizing to our fans…Looking forward, I couldn’t be more excited for the future of our game.”

+“I hope that the process is a first step forward.
+I spoke with [el director ejecutivo de la Asociación de Jugadores] Tony Clark after his ratification vote.
+I told him I thought we had a great opportunity for the game in front of us and I told him I look forward to working with him on things that are new to the deal,” Manfred added.

-With the end of the second-longest work stoppage in game history, spring training camps begin Sunday, free-agent signings and trades abound, and baseball tries to return to a semblance of normalcy after months of tense talks.
+With the end of the second-longest work stoppage in game history, spring training camps will begin on Sunday, March 13, with the first exhibition games due to start between March 18-20.
+Plus, free-agent signings and trades will abound, and baseball will try to return to a semblance of normalcy after months of tense negotiations.

 The deal materialized after talks intensified this week, with the league making a proposal that bridged the significant gap in the competitive balance tax, a key issue in the final stages of talks.
 A dispute over an international draft threatened negotiations and prompted the league to “schedule” two more series on Wednesday, but those issues were resolved Thursday morning and the league submitted a full proposal to the union, which voted to accept the draft. proposal.

 The basic agreement governs nearly every aspect of the game, but baseball’s central economic issues were front and center in the labor negotiations.
-In addition to the luxury tax measure, the minimum salary for players with less than three years of Major League service will increase from $570,500 to $700,000, increased to $780,000, and a $50 bonus fund will be distributed million among the younger players who have not yet reached salary arbitration.
+In addition to the luxury tax measure, which increases from $230 million to $244 million over the five-year deal, the minimum salary for players with less than three years of Major League service will increase from $570,500 to $700,000, and it will end at $780,000 in 2026, and a bonus fund worth $50 million will be distributed among younger players who have not yet reached salary arbitration.

 MLB had pushed to expand the postseason to 12 teams, a plan the MLBPA agreed to.
 Additionally, player uniforms will feature advertising for the first time, with patches on jerseys and decals on batting helmets.